Wednesday, July 4, 2018

 In July 1918, Lieutenant Edwin H. Cooper - photographic officer of the 26th "Yankee" Division - filmed the American attack on the German lines near Château-Thierry.
 For his extraordinary bravery during this offensive Lt.
 Cooper received the Distinguished Service Cross.

 Edwin Cooper with his movie camera during the attack on Château-Thierry, 20 July 1918.
-Signal Corps photograph from the National Archives.
+Signal Corps colorized photograph from the National Archives.
 Courtesy Harry B. Kidd.

 Link to high res image